Merrill Edge vs. Fidelity

 Key Points:

-• Schwab, Merrill Edge, and Fidelity do a lot more than just open brokerage accounts.
+• Schwab, Merrill Edge, and Fidelity provide far more than basic brokerage accounts.

-Before you open a new brokerage account, it’s worth looking at Fidelity Investments, Charles Schwab, and Merrill Edge.
-These three companies offer a lot for a low price.
+Before opening a new brokerage account, it’s worth comparing Fidelity Investments, Charles Schwab, and Merrill Edge.
+Each firm offers strong features at a reasonable cost.

 Cost